Strategy11/formidable-forms/readme.txt

 * Allow views to be created using the repeated entries.
 Since each repeating row is an entry in a hidden form, we can allow views to be created using those repeating rows for more flexability.
 * Added order parameter to frm-entry-links
 * Allow options in a post status field to come from the form builder.
 The options should have separate values and the saved values can include 'publish', 'draft', 'private', 'scheduled'.
+* Remove the option to lock field and form keys.
+This is more of a hassle than a feature.
 * Allow the entry key to be used with the frm-field-value shortcode instead of forcing the entry
 * Replaced inline 50px height for image fields with .frm_image_from_url class for easier control
 * Improve file upload field in Chrome to prevent extra space from showing.